 Common Uses:This medicine is progesterone and estrogen combination contraceptive pill used to prevent pregnancy.
 It may also be used to treat other conditions as determined by your doctor.

 Before Using This Medicine:WARNING Cigarette smoking increases the risk of serious heart problems associated with use of this medicine.
 This risk increases with age and with heavy smoking.
 Women who are older than 35 years old have a greater risk.
 Women who are older than 35 years old and smoke should not use this medicine.
 Some medicines or medical conditions may interact with this medicine.
 INFORM YOUR DOCTOR OR PHARMACIST of all prescription and over-the-counter medicine that you are taking.
 ADDITIONAL MONITORING OF YOUR DOSE OR CONDITION may be needed if you are taking atorvastatin, azole antifungals (eg, ketoconazole), nonnucleoside reverse transcriptase inhibitors (NNRTIs) (eg, etravirine, nevirapine), protease inhibitors (eg, boceprevir, ritonavir), rosuvastatin, acitretin, aprepitant, armodafinil, barbiturates (eg, phenobarbital), bosentan, carbamazepine, clobazam, colesevelam, felbamate, griseofulvin, hydantoins (eg, phenytoin), mifepristone, modafinil, oxcarbazepine, rifamycins (eg, rifampin), rufinamide, St. John's wort, topiramate, troglitazone, cyclosporine, prednisolone, theophylline, tizanidine, voriconazole, clofibric acid, lamotrigine, morphine, temazepam, thyroid hormones (eg, levothyroxine), or valproic acid.
 DO NOT START OR STOP any medicine without doctor or pharmacist approval.
 Inform your doctor of any other medical conditions including endometriosis, growths in the uterus, abnormal mammogram, irregular menstrual periods, abnormal vaginal bleeding, a lump in the breast, fibrocystic breast disease, porphyria, diabetes or high blood sugar; gallbladder problems, heart problems (eg, angina), high blood pressure, high cholesterol or triglycerides, high blood calcium levels, kidney or liver problems, mental or mood problems (eg, depression), migraines or headaches, pancreas problems, seizures, allergies, pregnancy, or breast-feeding.
 Tell your doctor if you smoke, are very overweight, have fluid retention or swelling problems, or you will be confined to a bed or chair for an extended period of time (eg, because of surgery or a long airplane ride).
 TELL YOUR DOCTOR IF you have a family history of high blood triglyceride levels or if a family member has had breast cancer.
-USE OF THIS MEDICINE IS NOT RECOMMENDED if you are pregnant or think you may be pregnant, blood clots (eg, in the legs, lungs, eyes); chest pain caused by angina; certain types of headaches or migraines with aura; have abnormal vaginal bleeding of an unknown cause; uncontrolled high blood pressure; certain heart valve problems; diabetes that affects circulation; liver disease, liver tumor or cancer; or known or suspected breast cancer or cancer of the lining of the uterus, cervix, or vagina.
-USE OF THIS MEDICINE IS NOT RECOMMENDED if you have a history of breast cancer, heart or brain blood vessel problems,heart attack, stroke, yellowing of the eyes or skin caused by pregnancy or prior birth control use, or blood clots or blood clotting problems.
+USE OF THIS MEDICINE IS NOT RECOMMENDED if you are pregnant or think you may be pregnant, or have severe blood clots (eg, in the legs, lungs, eyes); a risk of developing severe blood clots; chest pain caused by angina; certain types of headaches or migraines with aura; have abnormal vaginal bleeding of an unknown cause; uncontrolled high blood pressure; certain heart valve problems; diabetes that affects circulation; liver disease, liver tumor or cancer; or known or suspected breast cancer or cancer of the lining of the uterus, cervix, or vagina.
+USE OF THIS MEDICINE IS NOT RECOMMENDED if you have ahistory of breast cancer, heart or brain blood vessel problems, heart attack, stroke, yellowing of the eyes or skin caused by pregnancy or prior birth control use, or blood clots or blood clotting problems.
 USE OF THIS MEDICINE IS NOT RECOMMENDED if you have had surgery and are or will be confined to a bed or a chair for an extended period of time, or if you are older than 35 years old and you smoke.
 THIS MEDICINE SHOULD NOT be used in CHILDREN who have not had their first menstrual period; safety and effectiveness in these children have not been confirmed.
 Contact your doctor or pharmacist if you have any questions about taking this medicine.

 How to Use This Medicine:Follow the directions for using this medicine provided by your doctor.
 AN ADDITIONAL PATIENT INFORMATION LEAFLET is available with this medicine.
 Read it carefully.
 Ask your doctor, nurse, or pharmacist any questions that you may have about this medicine.
 TAKE THIS MEDICINE BY MOUTH with food or without food.
 TALK WITH YOUR DOCTOR about how you should start to take your first pack of this medicine.
 TAKE THIS MEDICINE AT THE SAME time each day.
 TAKE THE TABLETS in the order directed on the blister pack.
 THIS MEDICINE MAY NOT be effective for up to 7 days after you begin taking the first cycle of pills.
 USE A BACK-UP METHOD of birth control for the first 7 days after you start this medicine.
 SEVERE VOMITING OR DIARRHEA may decrease this medicine's effectiveness.
 Use a back-up method of birth control until you check with your doctor.
 EATING GRAPEFRUIT OR DRINKING GRAPEFRUIT JUICE while you are taking this medicine may increase the amount of this medicine in your blood, which may increase your risk for side effects.
 Talk with your doctor before including grapefruit or grapefruit juice in your diet.
 IF YOU ALSO TAKE COLESEVELAM, take it 4 hours before or after you take this medicine.
 STORE THIS MEDICINE at room temperature.
 Store this medicine in the container it came in, tightly closed, away from heat, moisture, and light.
 Do not store in the bathroom.
 KEEP THIS MEDICINE out of the reach of children and away from pets.
 FOR THIS MEDICINE TO BE EFFECTIVE, it must be taken exactly as directed.
 DO NOT SKIP DOSES EVEN if you do not have sex very often.
 Do not skip pills if you are spotting, bleeding, or nauseated.
 If you have these side effects and they do not go away, check with your doctor.
 IF YOU MISS ONE DOSE OF THIS MEDICINE, take it as soon as you remember.
 Take your next dose at the regular time.
 This means you may take 2 doses on the same day.
 If you miss more than 1 dose, read the extra patient leaflet that comes with this medicine or contact your doctor for instructions.
 YOU MUST USE A BACKUP FORM of birth control if you miss more than 1 active dose of this medicine.
 If you are not sure how to handle missed doses, use an extra form of birth control (eg, condoms) until you talk with your doctor.